m5kro/Xenolauncher/README.md

 7. Different/3rd party module repos
 8. Better module documentation/wiki

+# Special Thanks
+A big thank you to the following people for their support of this project!<br>
+athanadoc05

 # License
 ## [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en)
 **The following terms apply only to the launcher.
 Modules have seperate Licenses.**<br>